nuriel77/iri-playbook/docs/securityhardening.rst

   echo "myuser ALL=(ALL) NOPASSWD:ALL" >/etc/sudoers.d/myuser

-4. Check the user is okay, run the following commands:
+4. Check the user is configured properly, run the following commands:

 .. code:: bash